scaralbi/scaralbi.github.io/content/resources/_index.md

 @article {Dufresne2003,
-	author = {Dufresne, Alexis and Salanoubat, Marcel and Partensky, Fr{\&#39;e}d{\&#39;e}ric and Artiguenave, Fran{\c c}ois and Axmann, Ilka M. and Barbe, Val{\&#39;e}rie and Duprat, Simone and Galperin, Michael Y. and Koonin, Eugene V. and Le Gall, Florence and Makarova, Kira S. and Ostrowski, Martin and Oztas, Sophie and Robert, Catherine and Rogozin, Igor B. and Scanlan, David J. and de Marsac, Nicole Tandeau and Weissenbach, Jean and Wincker, Patrick and Wolf, Yuri I. and Hess, Wolfgang R.}, title = {Genome sequence of the cyanobacterium Prochlorococcus marinus SS120, a nearly minimal oxyphototrophic genome}, volume = {100},
+	author = {Dufresne, Alexis and Salanoubat, Marcel and Partensky, Fr{\'e}d{\'e}ric and Artiguenave, Fran{\c c}ois and Axmann, Ilka M. and Barbe, Val{\'e}rie and Duprat, Simone and Galperin, Michael Y. and Koonin, Eugene V. and Le Gall, Florence and Makarova, Kira S. and Ostrowski, Martin and Oztas, Sophie and Robert, Catherine and Rogozin, Igor B. and Scanlan, David J. and de Marsac, Nicole Tandeau and Weissenbach, Jean and Wincker, Patrick and Wolf, Yuri I. and Hess, Wolfgang R.}, title = {Genome sequence of the cyanobacterium Prochlorococcus marinus SS120, a nearly minimal oxyphototrophic genome}, volume = {100},
 	number = {17},